Insurance is supposed to make you feel safe, but even those who sell special cyber-security protection packages worry about hacking threats.

 “Everyone’s information is out there, and the task is to minimize your risk,” said Hourihan.

-It requires a lot more than just a monthly $9.99 identity theft monitoring service or fraud alerts on your credit card to deal with ransomware, cyberbullying, network infiltration and a host of other threats.
+It requires a lot more than just a monthly $9.99 identity theft monitoring service or fraud alerts on your credit card to deal with ransomware, cyberbullying, network infiltration and a whole host of other scary threats.

 If you do not have a corporate-level IT department to call in a pinch, you can now buy that kind of protection.
 Prices vary based on the coverage, but they are intended for high net-worth families, so expect sticker shock.
 Along with AIG’s CyberEdge, Chubb Ltd. just launched a cyber protection extension to its Masterpiece homeowner policy.

 These policies cover losses up to $250,0000, if, for instance, you need to replace the entire smart lighting system in your house because it has been hacked.
 The policies also offer ongoing white-glove consulting services to shore up cyber-defenses and also clean up after any incidents.

 If these policies work for upper-income families, lower-priced coverage will follow, says independent security expert Robert Siciliano.

 “They’re testing the waters, and they’ll see if it’ll be worth it to them to provide it to the masses,” said Siciliano, chief executive of IDTheftSecurity.com.

 So far, most of AIG’s CyberEdge clients are asking questions about best safety practices.

 “The goal is to provide a lot of consultation up front, and then avoid most of the issues,” said Hourihan.

 Chubb’s Masterpiece is front-loading its policies with a lot of prevention, including a special wi-fi router from cyber-security firm Symantec Corp’s Norton, said Mike Tanenbaum, executive vice-president of Chubb’s North American cyber practice.